swift-server/guides/docs/concurrency-adoption-guidelines.md

 ### End-user code breakage

 It is expected that Swift 6 will break some code.
-As mentioned Swift NIO 3 is also going to be released sometime around Swift 6 dropping.
+As mentioned SwiftNIO 3 is also going to be released sometime around Swift 6 dropping.
 Keeping this in mind, it might be a good idea to align major version releases around the same time, along with updating version requirements to Swift 6 and NIO 3 in your libraries.

-Both Swift and Swift NIO are not planning to do “vast amounts of change”, so adoption should be possible without major pains.
+Both Swift and SwiftNIO are not planning to do “vast amounts of change”, so adoption should be possible without major pains.

 ### Guidance for library users

 As soon as Swift 6 comes out, we recommend using the latest Swift 6 toolchains, even if using the Swift 5.5.n language mode (which may yield only warnings rather than hard failures on failed Sendability checks).
+This will result in better warnings and compiler hints, than just using a 5.5 toolchain.

 [sendable-staging]: https://github.com/DougGregor/swift-evolution/blob/sendable-staging/proposals/nnnn-sendable-staging.md
 [SE-0302]: https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md